 10. Health and safety

-10.1 Bikes, scooters, roller skates, pushchairs or any kind of mechanical aid (except wheelchairs) are strictly prohibited from the Event course on the day of the Event.
+10.1 Bikes, scooters, roller skates, pushchairs or any kind of mechanical aid (except wheelchairs which we have been informed of) are strictly prohibited from the Event course on the day of the Event.

 10.2 The Participant/Accompanying Adult/Parent or Guardian must ensure that Participants have the correct equipment, footwear and clothing for the Event.

 10.3 The Organiser may at any time during the Event or prior to the Event prevent the Participant from participating in the Event if it considers such action is necessary for the safety and/or proper enjoyment of the Event by the Participant and/or other participants and/or spectators.
 Such a decision is final and not open to challenge.

 10.4 All decisions and rulings by the Organiser shall be final in respect of the safety, running and organisation of the Event, the rules of the Event and finish positions.
 The Participant/Accompanying Adult/Parent or Guardian accepts that circumstances concerning the Event may change from time to time for reasons beyond the reasonable control of the Organiser and these may lead to the cancellation or change of the Event, venue(s), route(s) or other such changes.
 The Participant/Accompanying Adult/Parent or Guardian agrees to abide (and shall ensure Participants abide) by such change(s) and acknowledges that any decision is entirely at the absolute discretion of the Organiser.

 10.5 Please note this Event is open to wheelchair users and all participants should be vigilant so as to avoid contact with any wheelchair or its user